Bianco Brothers Manufacturing website redesign preview

 From structure to refinement

-Early wireframes focused on simplifying navigation, reorganizing services, and clarifying hierarchy before exploring visual direction.
+Early wireframes focused on simplifying navigation, reorganizing services, and clarifying content hierarchy before moving into visual direction.
+This helped prioritize structure, usability, and service clarity before adding higher-fidelity design details.

 Bianco Brothers wireframe exploration 1